narekb8/INFSCI-1540-Project/README.md

 # INFSCI 1540 Project Report - American Football Quarterbacks

+### What is this?
+Our project provides a database of quarterback performances per game so answer questions such as: Who is the highest performing quarterback in N seasons?
+Which QB is the best performing average?
+Do I draft CJ Stroud?

 ### What data are we maintaining in our system?
 Our data engineering system maintains a list of NFL quarterbacks over the last 4 years, their **current** teams, the games they played in, and their standard fantasy football score each game.(.04*passings yard + .1*rushing yards + 4*passing touchdowns+.6*rushing touchdowns - 2*fumbles)